 In order to provide a consistent format for relaying information from the energy model for review by the Green Schools Guide Committee, a sample for the report is provided.
 The modeler is to ensure at a minimum information provided in the tables is included in their own report.

-The SCA has developed eQuest Energy Model Review Checklists to help Designers quickly and easily review and asses input/output information in their proposed energy models.
+The SCA has developed eQuest Energy Model Review Checklists to help Designers quickly and easily review and assess input/output information in their proposed energy models.

 The intent of providing these eQuest Energy Model Review Checklists is to give Designers a tool to provide an accurate eQuest energy model that maybe scrutinized by BCC or Building Department audit.

 Three (3) levels of the eQuest Energy Model Review Checklists have been developed to be utilized at different stages of the design and/or atypical designs.